scribd/scribd.github.io/_posts/2019-12-09-migrations-meetup.md

 [event](https://www.meetup.com/Women-Who-Code-Toronto/events/266758297/) was
 organized by our SF based recruiter Lucas and our HR partner in Toronto office, Tammy who took care of every detail for the event to be successful.
 There were about 50+ attendees to the event, mostly women.
-We event started off with Katerina welcoming the guests and giving a brief overview of what we're building at Scribd, and then went straight into the talks!
+The event started off with Katerina welcoming the guests and giving a brief overview of what we're building at Scribd, and then went straight into the talks!